danielschwabacher/cranberry/README.md

 Example:
 -------
-First we'll run cranberry with the default settings (no flags):
+First, we'll run cranberry with the default settings (no flags):
 ```bash
 cranberry
 ```